How to Write a Job Advert (The Complete Guide)

 Perhaps the most important part of the whole job advert is nailing the job title.
 A good job title helps you attract the most relevant candidates.

 When writing a title, put yourself in the candidate’s shoes.
 Writing titles such as “Office Wizard” or “Social Media Guru” is fun, but it doesn’t help candidates to find your advert.
-Instead, think about what candidates are searching for.
+Instead, think about what candidates on channels such as LinkedIn are searching for.

 Be specific.
 If you are looking for a sales manager to work with business clients across the globe, instead of writing “Sales Manager,” write “Global B2B Sales Manager.”

 2. Company description

 When writing about your company, don’t just include your mission statement, that’s what everybody does.
 Instead, find ways to stand out.
 Perhaps you can refer to a video of your company.
 Or maybe your company just raised money, and there’s an article you can share.

 Another way to stand out is to link to your employee’s LinkedIn profiles.
 Candidates love to see the people they would be working with.
 You can also include quotes from your existing employees about what it is like to work there.

 Here’s an example of how Memrise stands out by linking to a video about their employees.